Disarming Domestic Abusers

 In Florida, 62% of perpetrators were known by family or friends to carry or possess a weapon.
 The risk factors increased significantly in the 2017 report (62% vs. 35% in the 2016 report). (“Faces of Fatality” 2017 Report).

 At the local level in Hillsborough County, FL, more than 61 domestic violence homicides occurred between 2012 to 2016.
 (URC, 2012-2016).

 In Hillsborough County, more than 6,670 domestic violence arrests occurred on average per year between 2012 and 2016, which means an arrest in these types of cases occurs once every 79 minutes.

 State Attorney’s Office Summary of Policy for Disarming Abusers

-The State Attorney’s office in Tampa, FL, serving all of Hillsborough County recently accounted its policy of aggressively seeking the relinquishment of firearms from domestic violence defendants.
+The State Attorney’s Office in Tampa, FL, serves all of Hillsborough County.
+It recently accounted its policy of aggressively seeking the relinquishment of firearms from domestic violence defendants.